developer-portal/website/README.md

 ## Contributing

 Contributions are welcome!
+Information about contributing is at [developer-portal.github.io](https://developer-portal.github.io/).

 You can find us on `freenode` under `#developer-portal` if you have any further questions.